abbott567/blog/src/posts/stop-trying-to-recruit-unicorns-with-acorns/content.md

 Now, if you do the same for an [accessibility specialist](https://www.linkedin.com/jobs/search/?currentJobId=3750357169&keywords=accessibility&origin=JOBS_HOME_SEARCH_BUTTON&refresh=true), at the time of writing this post, the average salary for a working level accessibility specialist, if you can even find an advert with a salary listed, is usually around £30,000 to £40,000 per year.
 Most of the time they don't even advertise the salary because they're ashamed of how low it is, it just says 'competitive'.

-The lack of job adverts which expect you to apply without knowing the salary range is a huge problem too, but that is another rant for another day.
+The amount of job adverts which expect you to apply without knowing the salary range is a huge problem too, but that is another rant for another day.

 In most cases the salary for an accessibility specialist is around half or two-thirds the salary of a frontend engineer.
 Yet, the advert will still specify that you must have a foundational skill set that includes HTML, CSS and Javascript.
 Because you have to find, explain and often fix the problems created by the frontend engineer that's getting paid twice as much!